Kodluyoruz-NodeJs-Bootcamp/week3-HibrahimBesili/README.md

-In this project, there are login, register endpoints.
-Session and jwt were checked before accessing the user list.
+In this project, there are register,login,userlist endpoints.
+Session and jwt were checked before accessing the userlist.